 return output_1,output_2

-So what has happened here then?
-First of all we have used def to define the name of the function, in the above example as "a_function".
-Later on in the code, writing a_function(...), will call the function, much as calling the print() function tells Python to print something out when code is run.
-In the brackets, (input_1,input_2) are any initial data, known as arguments, the function needs to know for performing calculations.
-It isn't always necessary to have any arguments in a function, in which case it could just be defined as a_function().
+are any initial data, known as arguments, the function needs to know for performing calculations.
+It isn't always necessary to have any arguments in a function, in which case it could just be defined as a_function()

 Once the function name and any arguments have been defined, it is often helpful to write at least a one line string describing what the function does.
 This helps improve the readability of the function, either for someone else who hasn't written the function or for yourself, if some time has passed and you need to look at the function again.

-The bulk of the functional computations happen after this, using any arguments defined during function input and arguments defined during the functions output.
-The final key part of the function is the return statement at the end - this allows whatever has been calculated in the function that you want to use in the rest of your code to be either printed or assigned to another variable.
+statement at the end - this allows whatever has been calculated in the function that you want to use in the rest of your code to be either printed or assigned to another variable.

 There was quite a lot to understand here, so it might be easier to see what an actual function looks like.
 Below is a function which allows us to obtain the square root of any number.
-By running the function below, we can load it into the notebooks memory to use later, using Shift + Enter.
+By running the function below, we can load it into the notebooks memory to use later, using Shift + Enter

 Now, this is a pretty simple function, but hopefully it illustrates all the various parts of a well-written function.
 There is the name defined as square_root, and it requires an argument (number) to work.
-Below that, there is a description of the function, before the actual calculation occurs, the line root_number = number**(1/2) which uses the mathematical function of raising a number to the power of a half to find the square root.
-Finally, the square root of the input number is returned at the end of the function.
+Below that, there is a description of the function, before the actual calculation occurs, the line root_number = number**(1/2)

 How can this function actually be used in Python though?
 Execute the below segment of code to see usage of it in practise.